 Your body's functions are all interrelated, and its ability to heal is contingent on these interrelationships.

 The two major, underlying principles of holistic health are:

 - The structure and condition of the body influences how it functions and heals.

-Chiropractic adjustments have been shown to be a safe and effective treatment for pain and injury.
+Chiropractic adjustments have been shown to be a safe and effective approach for pain and injury.

 Chiropractic care focuses on joint segments that have loss normal motion and function.
 Chiropractic adjustments restore nervous system integrity, allowing health to return and be expressed to its fullest potential.
 Having a balanced, functional spine and nervous system plays a pivotal role in maintaining an abundant life.

 Chiropractic adjustments have been shown to:

 - Increase the body's secretion of "good" chemicals, such as melatonin and endorphins

 Chiropractic adjustments allow the body to heal from a variety of conditions including (but not limited to):